-Any dental emergency regardless whether it effects your teeth or gums, can be potentially serious and should be treated as quickly as possible.
+Any dental emergency, regardless of whether it affects your teeth or gums, can be potentially serious and should be treated as quickly as possible.
 Ignoring a dental problem can increase the risk of permanent damage and may result in the need for more extensive and expensive dental treatment in the future.
+Getting treatment as soon as possible is the best course of action for any dental emergency.

-Common dental emergencies with a quick summary of what to do if you are unable to receive immediate treatment.
+Here is a list of common dental emergencies with a quick summary of what to do if you are unable to receive immediate treatment at our Orangeville dental office.

 Rinse your mouth with warm water to clean any irritating debris from.
 If possible, gently floss to remove any particles from between teeth.
 Applying a cold compress on the cheek with a couple of ibuprofen may also help relieve pain.
 Rubbing a tiny amount of clove oil on your gums may temporarily ease toothache pain until you can getting to see us.